WebSVG/voronoi/README.md

 * edit seed weight
 * store config

-# Known Issues
+## Known Issues
-* loss of real time view when seeds are not visible and scrolling the seeds number
+* min edge removal does not curve with the rest
+* tesslation size does not cover the full height

 # License
 MIT